 - Your internal walls are dry.
 Wet wall insulation is worse than no wall insulation, so if you have any damp patches, you’ll need to get the cause sorted out before installing insulation.
 For the same reason, cavity insulation is not suitable if the walls are regularly exposed to driving rain.

-Your installer should start by checking the walls are suitable, in good condition and free from damp.
-They will then drill a series of small holes, blow the insulation into the cavity with special equipment and fill in the holes with mortar afterwards.
+- Your installer should first check that the walls are suitable, in good condition and free from damp.
+They’ll then drill a series of small holes, blow the insulation into the cavity using special equipment, and fill in the holes with mortar afterwards.

-A professional installer should be able to complete the work in around 2 hours for an average-sized house with easy-to-access walls.
-They should ‘make good’ when they’ve finished and make sure you’re not left with any mess.
+- A professional installer should be able to complete the work in around 2 hours for an average-sized house with easy-to-access walls.
+They should also ‘make good’ when they’ve finished – ie. make sure you’re not left with any mess!

-They should not need to enter your house for work purposes at all (although of course they may need to use your loo).
+- They shouldn’t need to enter your house to do any of the work (although they may of course need to use your loo!).

-Not long after the work is complete, you should be sent a guarantee issued by the Cavity Insulation Guarantee Agency (CIGA), and your installer should give you written confirmation that the work complies with building regulations.
-Your local authority or CIGA may also come round to carry out a spot check to make sure the work is of an acceptable standard.
+- Soon after the work’s done, you’ll be sent a guarantee issued by the Cavity Insulation Guarantee Agency (CIGA), and your installer should give you written confirmation that the work complies with building regulations.
+Your local authority or CIGA may also come round to do a spot check, to make sure the work is of an acceptable standard.

 What kind of cavity insulation will they install?